bergimax/Market-ticker-prediction/README.md

 # Market-ticker-prediction
-First ML project about the recognition of the market ticker.
+First ML project about the market ticker recognition.
 Project for ML-zoomcamp course
 ---

 ## 1 - Problem description